-OAC 4906-4-08(E)(2)(c) requires the Application to provide procedures to avoid or minimize damage "to the maximum extent practicable," and meaningful consultation with affected neighbors is one such procedure.
-The certificate cannot be issued without first adding to the Application a consultation process with all affected neighbors for tile repairs/replacements.
+OAC 4906-4-08(E)(2)(c) requires the applicant to provide procedures to avoid or minimize damage "to the maximum extent practicable," and meaningful consultation with affected neighbors is one such procedure.
+The certificate cannot be issued without first adding a consultation process with all affected neighbors for tile repairs/replacements.